Eco Tree Care - Tree Surgery Woodland Management Tree Surgeons Tree Surgeon Stump Grinding Herts Essex

 The Field Maple (Acer campestre) is a fast growing native plant with young foliage tinged red, turning to green, then yellow in autumn.
 Small greenish-yellow flowers in spring followed by winged seeds in autumn.
 Often found in hedgerows as component shrub or as hedging tree

 The Common Dogwood (Cornus sanguinea) is a native hedgerow shrub, which has a strong rich autumn colouring.
-It has green stems which are flushed red.
+It has green stems which are flushed red throughout the winter.
 The berries, although inedible to humans, are enjoyed by and attract wildlife.

 Hazel (Corylus avellana) is a beautiful slender, many stemmed tree that is often found as a component of native hedges.
 Useful for wildlife and humans alike because of its nut production.
 It also has beautiful long yellow catkins in the spring and globular like leaves.
 Responds well to being continually cut, so is adaptable to being a hedgerow shrub

 Spindle (Euonymus europaeus) is a large native shrub of European hedgerows.
-As it has a dense, hard wood, it was used to make spindles.
+As it has a dense hard wood which was once used to make spindles.
 A great component of native hedges as it has a wonderful foliage in the autumn with vivid tints.
-Although in the summer the flowers are small and insignificant they do result in attractive rosy-pink fruits which split open to form four winged lobes with a bright orange seed at the centre.
+Although in the summer the flowers are small and insignificant they do result in attractive unusual rosy-pink fruits which split open to form four winged lobes with a bright orange seed at the centre.

-Note: The fruit (orange berries in 4 magenta lobes are poisonous.
-This may have an impact on it's inclusion in some circumstances.
+Note: The fruit of Spindle (orange berries in the 4 magenta lobes are poisonous.
+This may have an impact on it's inclusion as a hedging tree in some situations.

 Common Sea Buckthorn (Hippophae rhamnoides) has a dense spiny growth, it is hardy to severe winters and survives being cut back hard.
 It is an excellent hedging species.
 Its yellow fruit persists through winter so gives colourful visual interest and winter bird food.
 The plant is dioecious and so both male and female plants must be grown in order to obtain fruit production.
-For this reason is it necessary to include several in a hedge planting to ensure that both male and female are present
+For this reason is it necessary to include several in a hedge planting to ensure that both male and female are present.
+It is salt-tolerant and so it is useful as a costal hedging species.

 Wild Privet (Ligustrum vulgare) is a fast growing, dense hedge plant which retains its foliage all year round, except in harsh winters, making it an deal refuge for wildlife.
 It produces clusters of creamy-white flowers in July, attractive to insects and long bunches of shiny, black berries in the winter.
 This makes it an extremely valuable resource for foraging birds when food is scarce.